LiuLou0104/INFO6205_FinalProject/README.md

 #### Project Target:
 Simulate the spread of a virus such as SARS-CoV-2, the pathogen behind COVID-19.

-Show the progress in GUI.
+Show the simulation progress in GUI.

 ## Getting Started
 1. run `MainJFrame` to get the GUI